-Argentine bonds plumb new lows as government eyes extending debt maturities
+Argentina bonds plumb new lows as government eyes extending debt maturities

 “The measures they take are still unknown, but anything is good because it realigns to the reality.”

-“Argentina faces both liquidity and solvency issues – the latter reflected in an increasing trajectory of debt ratios projected unless the peso appreciates or remains stable in real terms and optimistic growth and fiscal paths are assumed.”

-There is little sign the latest developments will significantly impact other emerging markets.
-While the brewing Argentina stress has spilled into neighboring Brazil, investors say its trade links with other emerging economies are limited and it comprises a small part of emerging bond and equity indexes.

-Reporting by Karin Strohecker, Marc Jones and Tom Arnold; Editing by Hugh Lawson
+Reporting by Karin Strohecker, Marc Jones and Tom Arnold; Editing by Hugh Lawson and Bernadette Baum